abugher/os-deployment/README.md

 ### To Do:

+* Determine how to set routes on VM host system on the basis of which device/interface receives a packet.
+(The host should reach the real meliora when reaching out to the IP address of meliora.
+A guest VM should reach testvm-meliora when reaching out to the IP address of meliora.
+A packet from testvm-meliora to the internet should be NAT-mangled before being forwarded, and the reply should be NAT-mangled and sent to testvm-meliora, not the real meliora.)
 * Replace reference to control-center/stg with a path-to-self lookup.
 * Look up network, netmask, gateway, and DNS server from inventory.
 (Right now they are static in the preseed template, in qemu invocation, and in network configuration scripting.)
 * Configure the name of the TAP interface in one place.
 (Right now "tap0" is written in a few places.)